 The Board confirms that for the financial year ended 31 December 2022 ("FY2022"), the Company has complied with the core principles of corporate governance laid down by the Code.
 The Company has also largely complied with the provisions that reinforce the principles of the 2018 Code, where applicable, and has provided appropriate explanations for variations from the provisions of the Code (namely, variations from Provisions 2.2, 2.3, 3.1, 3.2, 8.1, 11.4 and 11.6 as further described below), including the reason for variation and how the practices the Company had adopted are consistent with the intent of the relevant principle of the Code, in this report.

 BOARD MATTERS

 The Board's Conduct of its Affairs

-Principle 1: The company is headed by an effective Board which is collectively responsible and works with Management for the long-term success of the company.
+Management for the long-term success of the company.